E 1 | Orals| SPHC 2024

 Title

-Heat competence of the aged 50+ years in Switzerland: knowledge, concern, coping behavior
+Heat literacy of the aged 50+ in Switzerland: knowledge, risk perception and behaviour

 Name